Pradumnasaraf/DevOps/docs/webassembly/introduction.md

 To compile a C++ code to WebAssembly binary format, we can use the Emscripten compiler.
 It's a toolchain for compiling to WebAssembly.
 It can compile C and C++ code to WebAssembly.
 It can also compile other languages like Rust, Go, etc.

-To compile a C++ code to WebAssembly, we can use the following command:
+For heads up we compile our C++ code to WebAssembly like this using Emscripten:

 ```bash
 emcc hello.cpp -o hello.js
 ```

 This above command compiles the `hello.cpp` file to WebAssembly and generates the `hello.js` along with the `hello.wasm` file.

+We will have a deeper dive into the compilation process in the next section.

 #### Structure of Wasm Binary